COMMON INTEREST COMMUNITIES

 Commonly Asked Legal Questions For Common Interest Communities

-The movement to adopt smoke-free policies for multi-unit residential properties has progressed quickly for rental apartments, but CIC’s are just starting to catch up.
-Smoke-free policies are legal for common interest communities in Minnesota and can be adopted in a couple of ways.
+Smoke-free policies are legal for common interest communities in Minnesota.
 The policies can include all areas of the building, including individual units, common areas and outdoor areas.